ziyaaktas/node-express-image-processing-server/tasks_image-processor/module_2/module_2_tasks.md

 ## Define the upload callback
 TASK 5:
 Declare a constant named `upload`.
 Assign to `upload` a call to `multer()`, passing in an object literal.
-This object literal will have three properties.
-The first has a key called `limits`, and it will refer to an inner object literal that has a key of `filesize` with a value of `10000`.
-Back on the outer object literal, give its second property the key `fileFilter` which refers to our `fileFilter` function.
-Its third propery has a key called `storage`, and whose value is our `storage` constant.
+This object literal will have two properties.
+It's first property will be the key `fileFilter` which refers to our `fileFilter()` function.
+Its second property has a key called `storage`, and whose value is our `storage` constant.

 ## Configure bodyParser
 TASK 6: